bhauman/bhauman.github.com/drafts/housing-bubble.md

 ## Hacking housing

+If I want to spend my time writing blog posts, exploring new programming languages, and other things that I want to do but I am unlikely to get paid for, I have to opt out of certain common expenses.
+Housing is a major expense that is ripe for pruning.

-The housing problem is an inspiring challenge.
-The current housing system requires that we use a tremendous amount of energy to construct and maintain a home.
+Conventional housing requires that we spend a tremendous amount of energy and money to construct and maintain a home.
 The comfort and living convenience that we get from these large and inefficient houses does not increase linearly with their higher cost.
 There is a decreasing [marginal efficiency](http://www.britannica.com/EBchecked/topic/364716/marginal-efficiency-of-investment) as investment in a home goes up.
 This extra cost often translates into a lifetime of working (often working on something you don't care